Warmth for Wellbeing

 Accessing the Warmth for Wellbeing service

-Clients and residents in Brighton and Hove can access a range of support at Brighton and Hove City Council's Cost of Living Support Hub, including applying for fuel help.
+Brighton and Hove residents can access a range of support at Brighton & Hove City Council's Cost of Living Support Hub, including applying for fuel help.
 For more details, visit brighton-hove.gov.uk/cost-living-support

-We’re very happy to be working with SGN and UK Power Networks to help residents struggling with energy costs.
+We’re very happy to be working with SGN to help residents struggling with energy costs.
 It’s a great example of how we can work in partnership to increase the support available to Brighton and Hove’s most vulnerable residents.

 The additional funding will add to the Brighton & Hove Fairness Fund we’ve set up to provide an ongoing safety net as we continue work to address poverty in the city, beyond the cost-of-living crisis.